Category: Rachel

 Villainizing the term “Woke”

 Have you ever said a word over and over and over and noticed how quickly it loses its meaning?
-If not, try it – just pick the closest object on your left, and repeat the word thirty or forty times and pay attention to how […]
+If not, try it – just pick the closest object on […]

 Is “Systemic Racism” Real?

-“When the architects of our great republic wrote the magnificent words of the Constitution and the Declaration of Independence, they were signing a promissory note to which every American was to fall heir.
-This note was a promise that all men, yes, black men as […]
+“When the architects of our great republic wrote the magnificent words of the Constitution and the Declaration of Independence, they were signing a promissory note to which every American was […]

 Panic Attack

 Today, I saw my husband have a panic attack.
-On our way home from the gym, we decided to check an errand off our list with a trip to the ATM.
-We needed to bop home for Dido’s wallet, but luckily it was on the […]
+On our way home from the gym, we decided to check an errand off our list with a trip to the […]

 Black History Month: Reflections and Recommendations

-I’m sorry this post is delayed – February 2020 felt rather normal, but by March, the world was falling apart and the truth is that I lost a lot of my drive to write.
-However, with the recent incidents bringing racism into the forefront again […]
+I’m sorry this post is delayed – February 2020 felt rather normal, but by March, the world was falling apart and the truth is that I lost a lot of […]

 Reflections on Resolutions: Getting Fit

 For New Years, I think it’s important to reflect because – for the first time ever! – I actually achieved two of my resolutions.
-This post will be about the first.
-I made working out a part of my life.
-My husband of ten years […]
+This post will be about the […]

 Horror Movie Marathon

 I found myself with a lonely day: my roommates were tired, my husband traveling, Stephanie already back at school.
-I embraced this – after a weekend cruise that involved crowds, a cramped cabin, and constant stimulation, a day to chill was welcome.
-So I googled: […]
+I embraced this – after a weekend cruise that involved crowds, […]

 Writing Contest: Three… two…. one….!

 So, my bestie, Steph, talked me into participating in a writing contest, which I hadn’t done since college.
-It was a fun endeavor, though, more like improv comedy than short-story writing.
-The premise is simple: on a designated Friday night, you receive a prompt that […]
+It was a fun endeavor, though, more like improv comedy than short-story […]